Get 'Average Joe' to try decathlon, says Eaton

 "One of the best tweets I saw I think was (comedian) Bill Murray, and he said we should put an 'Average Joe' in every event to give a reference.
 He was talking about sprinting and all that but that'd be pretty sweet to see in a decathlon."

-Bronze medalist Damian Warner of Canada, addressing the same theme, told reporters one factor that dampened fans' enthusiasm was that decathletes cannot match the performance of those who specialize in a single event.
+Bronze medallist Damian Warner of Canada, addressing the same theme, told reporters one factor that dampened fans' enthusiasm was that decathletes cannot match the performance of those who specialise in a single event.

-"So we throw the shot put 14 meters and they throw 22 meters, and they think 'that's not very special' or you see us run 1,500 (meters) in 4.20 and we are lying on the ground dying, and people out there can run it a lot faster," he said.
+"So we throw the shot put 14 metres and they throw 22 metres, and they think 'that's not very special' or you see us run 1,500 (metres) in 4.20 and we are lying on the ground dying, and people out there can run it a lot faster," he said.

 "But think what people don't understand, and the kind of lack of education that Ashton was talking about ... we have a very small amount of time to work on those events, and we are doing 10 different events.